On the dynamics of minimal homeomorphisms of $\mathbb{T}^2$ which are not pseudo-rotations: Introduction

-Unlike the case of pseudo-rotations, when $\rho(\tilde f)$ is a non-degenerate line segment in general it is expected to have uniformly bounded rotational $v$-deviations.
-This result has been already proved by Dávalos~\cite{DavalosAnnularMapsTorus} in the case $\rho(\tilde f)$ has rational slope and intersects $\Q^2$, extending a previous result of Guelman, Koropecki and Tal~\cite{GuelKorTalAnnAreaPresToral}.
+Unlike the case of pseudo-rotations, when $\rho(\tilde f)$ is a non-degenerate line segment in general it is expected to have uniformly bounded rotational $v$-deviations, \ie the constant $M(z)$ can be taken independently of $z$.
+This result has been already proved by Dávalos~\cite{DavalosAnnularMapsTorus} in the case where $\rho(\tilde f)$ has rational slope and intersects $\Q^2$, extending a previous result of Guelman, Koropecki and Tal~\cite{GuelKorTalAnnAreaPresToral}.
 In those works periodic orbits of $f$ play a key role.

 However, the situation is considerably subtler when dealing with periodic point free homeomorphisms.
 So far there did not exist any \emph{a priori} boundedness of rotational deviations of torus homeomorphisms which are not pseudo-rotations and with no periodic points.
 In fact, it had been conjectured that any periodic point free homeomorphism should be a pseudo-rotation.
 More precisely, Franks and Misiurewicz had proposed in \cite{FranksMisiure} the following \begin{conjecture}[Franks-Misiurewicz Conjecture] Let $f\colon\T^2\carr$ be a homeomorphism homotopic to the identity and $\tilde f\colon\R^2\carr$ be a lift of $f$ such that $\rho(\tilde f)$ is a non-degenerate line segment.